-There are several fields regarding commercial support that you are required to complete at the individual CME activity level.
-For 2014, the following fields must be completed:
+You are required to complete the following fields regarding commercial support at the individual CME activity level.

-Internet searching and learning activities is based on a learner identifying a problem in practice and then accessing content in search for an answer from sources on the Internet that are facilitated by a provider.
+Internet searching and learning activities are based on a learner identifying a problem in practice and then accessing content in search of an answer from sources on the Internet that are facilitated by a provider.
 For the purpose of ACCME data collection, the ACCME includes AMA-defined point of care CME as a form of internet searching and learning.

 Performance improvement activities are based on a learner’s participation in a project established and/or guided by a provider in which a physician identifies an educational need through a measure of his/her performance in practice, engages in educational experiences to meet the need, integrates learning into patient care and then re-evaluates his/her performance.